GreyGnome/KivyDnD/README.md

 | motion_inside_widget_func | self, motion_inside_widget_args | The user-defined method or function that will be called when your touch point moves inside the boundaries of this DropDestination object. |

 # Example
 Here's a complete, working example.
-For more examples check the distribution.
+For more examples check the distribution's **examples** folder.
 For more information, see **API** below.
 ```Python
 # File: DnDExample1.py